 SVG Minifier

 MinifiersReduce your SVG file size and improve website performance with our free online SVG minifier.
-Remove unnecessary metadata, comments, and redundant attributes to optimize your vector graphics for production environments.
+Remove unnecessary metadata, comments, and redundant formatting to optimize your vector graphics for production.

 Reduce your SVG file size and improve website performance with our free online SVG minifier.
-Remove unnecessary metadata, comments, and redundant attributes to optimize your vector graphics for production environments.
+Remove unnecessary metadata, comments, and redundant formatting to optimize your vector graphics for production.

 Search for a command to run...